 - Keep beating the eggs whites until they become more dense and shiny.
 You know your meringue is ready when you pull the mixer out and the point stands up straight.
 This is stiff peaks.

 - Spread or pipe the meringue over the top of your pie as soon as it comes out of the oven.
-Spread meringue all the way to the edge where the crust and the pie meet to seal the meringue.
+Spread the meringue all the way to the edge where the crust and the pie filling meet to seal the meringue.

-- Return the pie back to the oven.
+- Return the pie to the oven.
 Bake until the meringue begins to brown, about 10-15 minutes.